 The Pawscout Tag does not have GPS capability.
-As a Bluetooth-enabled device, your Pawscout Tag sends out a “beacon” from its spot on your pet’s collar that travels up to 300 feet in all directions.
-When anyone with the Pawscout App comes within 300 feet of you and their Tag’s battery is working.
+As a Bluetooth-enabled device, your Pawscout Tag sends out a beacon from its spot on your pet’s collar that travels up to 300 feet in all directions.
+When your pet is within 300 feet of you and their Tag’s battery is working.

 If you mark your pet as lost, you will be notified when they pass within range of anyone with the Pawscout App.
 A 300-foot range may not sound like much, but many lost pets remain surprisingly close to home--particularly lost cats, who often hide in silence in nearby areas.